mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

-Never think of yourself as a “junior”.
+Never think of yourself as a "junior".
 Do what you care about and do it well.
-Don’t go after “promotions”.
+Don’t go after "promotions".
 If you do what you care about well they will come.

 https://x.com/rbieber